Over 80 percent of public relations experts and digital marketers believe that meaningful brand growth in the future is rooted in storytelling.

 2. Public relations > social media.

-According to Dukas, the main reason that publicity and traditional PR are better than tactics such as social media and paid ads is the perception that it's genuine.
+According to Dukas, the main reason that publicity and traditional PR are better than tactics such as those employed by social media marketing expert agency, and paid ads, is the perception that it's genuine.

 After all, upwards of 80 percent of customers completely ignore online ads, and 91 percent believe that online ads are more invasive than they were as little as two years ago.